Managing Recognition Schedules

 Recognition Schedules are policies a company uses for recording expenses or revenue (in other words, what periods, quarters, or years to assign amounts to).
 You can manage your company’s Recognition Schedules in the Recognition Schedule application, which is in the Automation module.

-Info.png Please Note: Planning Maestro’s Recognition Schedules, Payment Schedules, and Receivable Schedules all work together.
+Info.png Please Note: Centage’s Recognition Schedules, Payment Schedules, and Receivable Schedules all work together.
 Recognition Schedules assign an amount to certain periods, quarters, or years.
 Payment and Receivable Schedules decide which GL Accounts are debited and credited for transactions according to a certain Recognition Schedule.

-You can manage your Payment and Receivable Schedules through the Automation module.
+You can manage your Payment and Receivable Schedules through the Automations module.

 Locating Recognition Schedules